ethemmonsEPS/enrollment_scripts/gobox_scripts/README.md

 ## powerwash_ethernet_setup.gct

-The purpose of this script is to take a Chromebook that has just been powerwashed and to automate the the setup and testing process.
+The purpose of this script is to take a Chromebook that has just been **powerwashed** and to automate the the setup and testing process.
 The Chromebook will start on the "Welcome" screen displayed after a powerwash, and then the Chromebook will end with several webpages open with hardware testing websites ready to be started.
+This script relies on an ethernet connection and will skip over any wifi related screens.

 ## powerwash_wifi_setup.gct

-The purpose of this script is to take a Chromebook that has just been powerwashed and to set it up and bring up the testing websites.
-This scripts uses WIFI rather than ethernet.
+The purpose of this script is to take a Chromebook that has just been **powerwashed** and to set it up and bring up the testing websites.
+This scripts uses WIFI rather than ethernet, therefore the device must already be approved to be on the Edina-Device network.
 The Chromebook will start on the "Welcome" screen displayed after a powerwash, and then the Chromebook will end with serveral webpages open with hardware testing websites ready to be started.

 ## v87_enroll_ethernet_skip_asset.gct